 Hurda Hummus is a take on the classic hummus recipe where hurda (green jowar grains) is used in place of chickpeas.
-It comes together in just 10 minutes and can be served as an appetizer (vegan, gluten-free).
+It comes together in under 10 minutes and can be served as an appetizer (vegan, gluten-free).

 What Is Hurda

 Hurda, also known as ponkh are tiny green jowar grains that are quite popular in the states of Gujarat and Maharashtra.
-They are harvested in winters, from the month of December to February.
+They are harvested in winter, from the month of December to February.

 These tender jowar grains are roasted before consumption and they have a crunchy texture and sweet nutty taste.
 These days you get ready to eat hurda in packets at local vegetable stores or in the freezer section of some specialty stores.

-You can also stock up on ponkh during winters and freeze them in ziplock bags for about 3-4 months.
+You can also stock up on ponkh during winter and freeze them in ziplock bags for about 3-4 months.

 Hurda Hummus is an Indian twist on the classic Hummus recipe.
 Chickpeas are replaced with ponkh while keeping the rest of the recipe the same.